udaravidunuwan/PRJ_TLMS/README.md

-# TLMS
+# TLMS (Task Link Management System)

-Pro Account Lanka Pvt Ltd, IT Team Job Manager Web App Welcome to the ProAccount Lanka Web App!
-This web application is specifically designed for the company ProAccount Lanka to streamline and enhance various aspects of their business operations.
+TLMS (Task Link Management System) is a web application designed to help users manage and organize tasks efficiently.
+This README file provides information on the installation, usage, contributing, and licensing of TLMS.

 ## Table of Contents